Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Introduction

 Recent work attempts to mitigate this trade-off by \emph{anchoring} post-training updates to the pre-trained model through two common mechanisms.
 First, \emph{rehearsal/replay} interleaves a subset of general data or auxiliary pre-training-style objectives during alignment (e.g., \textsc{PPO-ptx} in InstructGPT~\citep{ouyang2022training}), which can reduce regressions but increases compute and introduces additional scheduling and mixture hyperparameters~\citep{lin2024mitigating}.
 Second, \emph{proximity regularization} constrains the aligned policy to remain close to a reference model, most prominently via KL penalties in PPO-style RLHF and related preference-optimization objectives \citep{papineni2002bleu,yangadamerging,huang2021continual}.
-Although these techniques often improve capability retention, these approaches introduce significant burdens, including elevated data requirements, architectural complexity, and dependency on sensitive hyperparameters like the replay ratio or KL penalty~\citep{zhangstair,lin2024mitigating}.
+Although these techniques often improve capability retention, they can introduce additional burdens, including elevated data requirements, pipeline complexity, and sensitivity to hyperparameters such as the replay ratio or KL penalty~\citep{zhangstair,lin2024mitigating}.
 More fundamentally, they act as \emph{soft constraints}: they shrink the overall update or penalize distributional deviation, but do not explicitly remove the components of the safety update that interfere with capability-preserving directions in parameter space.
 Consequently, safety gradients may still project onto subspaces that encode pre-trained competencies, leading to \emph{(catastrophic) forgetting}---a measurable drop in performance on previously acquired general skills after alignment.